 I’ve tried and reviewed a lot of puzzle toys, and this one remains among our favourites.
 It fits easily fits into our routine.
 I typically swap in new interactive tools every week or the dogs get BORED, but the snuffle mat stays in the rotation.

 Honestly, the basic concept behind these mats is pretty simple.
 You can make one if you’re so inclined!
 This is a great DIY Snuffle Mat video we made here at Rover.
 This is another guide I liked, as well.

 I bought this Snuffle Mat from Amazon as I’m not very crafty, and it’s been well worth it.
-It may seem expensive at over £30, but I’ve found that it’s stood the test of time over countless hours of use.
+It may seem expensive for a toy, but I’ve found that it’s stood the test of time over countless hours of use.
 I can’t speak to the quality of cheaper alternatives, but certainly, there are many options on the market now to test out.

 Using enrichment tools like this means that when the dogs are bored, they don’t look for ways to entertain themselves and get in trouble.
 I just fill up the snuffle mat with treats and each dog gets their turn (while the others wait behind the baby gate).
 The mat can take about 10 minutes of focused play.

 Tips for how to use the snuffle mat successfully

 - You can essentially just throw kibble or treats on top of the mat.
 However, “hiding” treats in the mat makes it harder for your dogs, and my Walter needs the ultimate challenge.

 - Break your treats into tiny pieces.
 It’s easy to make this hunting exercise last for a while if you hide a lot of really small treats throughout the mat.

 - This game should be monitored.
 I caught Walter starting to chew on the fleece once, which he would have ingested at some point.
 Not every dog would do this, but Walter also chews blankets …